 What Other Household Items Remove Limescale?

-Using vinegar to clean limescale is the best and most efficient way to remove it.
+Using vinegar to clean limescale is an efficient way to remove it.
 However, you’re not limited to this household staple alone, as there are a lot of items you can find at home to remove limescale buildup.

 Baking Soda